MeyerBuaharon/MoviesApp/README.md

 ## Time spend
 The project has tooked me 2 days.
 I started with all the fetching and rendering data part for the first 6 hours.
 The other time I have, I used for the app design and making it responsive.

+## Project Setup

+In order to start the project:
+	- Open terminal .
+	- Type: yarn -> yarn start .
+	- Scan the QR code that given with your mobile device .